- اتصل بنا

-The decision of governing law for the contract is one arrangement in the contract where the parties assign the law of a particular jurisdiction to oversee and regulate the disputes merging between the parties.
-A such, the parties indicate or stipulate that any claim arising out of the contract will be resolved by the law of a concerned jurisdiction.
+The decision of governing law for the contract is one arrangement in the contract where the parties assign the law of a particular jurisdiction to oversee and regulate the disputes emerging between the parties.
+As such, the parties indicate or stipulate that any claim arising out of the contract will be resolved by the law of a concerned jurisdiction.
 This decision generally becomes binding on the parties when the parties refer the matter to arbitration.

-Worthiness of the Law for resolving dispute:International law has authorized parties to adopt any law which might govern their contract, ergo, parties mustn't focus on choosing their home country law for purpose of avoiding additional expenses, but must evaluate the worthiness of law in different jurisdiction which will be appropriate for their commercial arrangements.
+International law has authorized parties to adopt any law which might govern their contract.
+That said, parties must not focus on choosing their home country's law to avoid additional expenses but must evaluate the worthiness of law in different jurisdictions which will be appropriate for their commercial arrangements.

-Jurisdiction issuesParties generally consider the law of a particular jurisdiction wherein they wish to resolve the dispute.
+Parties generally consider the law of a particular jurisdiction wherein they wish to resolve the dispute.
 However, this standard can be amended as numerous courts are willing to apply foreign law for resolving the matter if the parties have specifically agreed.
 Yet, parties should be careful while drafting the contract, as it will often be burdensome for parties to decide what foreign law should be applicable, should the dispute arise.

-Given the vast cases, parties choose the law which they are familiar to rather than opting a more neutral law.
+Given the vast cases, parties choose the law which they are familiar with rather than opting for a more neutral law.
 Also, the latter can bring unaccepted surprises which parties are not aware of considering dissimilar procedural aspects.

 Another most common uncertain clause is to determine the jurisdiction where the word "may" and "shall" can bring unwanted confusion.
-Importantly, if parties which to have a non-exclusive jurisdiction the word "may" can be utilized, on the contrary for an exclusive jurisdiction the word "shall" should be used.
+Importantly, if parties wish to have a non-exclusive jurisdiction the word "may" can be utilized, on the contrary for an exclusive jurisdiction the word "shall" should be used.
 An ideal jurisdiction clause states that "the parties shall/may submit their dispute emerging out of or in connection with the concerned agreement to (court /arbitration) of this country."

 UAE Law and Choice of Law

-In UAE international parties may face needless issues regarding the application of foreign law to govern the contract.
-As in certain cases, courts inherit the jurisdiction and governs it according to the UAE local laws such as Civil Transactions Law or Civil Procedure Code.
-In addition, the courts of UAE will not let go jurisdiction to another court over a matter where UAE courts will in all case have the jurisdiction.
-This is can be witnessed in the following disputes:
+In the UAE, international parties may face issues regarding the application of foreign law to govern the contract.
+In many cases, courts inherit the jurisdiction and govern the contractual disputes in accordance with the UAE local laws such as Civil Transactions Law or Civil Procedure Code.
+In addition, the courts of UAE will not let the jurisdiction go to another court over a matter where UAE courts will have the jurisdiction.
+This can be witnessed in the following disputes:

-In accordance with the above, if the UAE courts will inherit the jurisdiction, the governing law will be the law of UAE itself.
+In accordance with the above, if the UAE courts will inherit the jurisdiction, the governing law will be the law of the UAE itself.
 Accordingly, the court will strike down the governing law and jurisdiction clause in the agreement.